RazorPageTraining/Part_3_Identity/README.md

 ***
 #### How to create RazorPage project

-1. Open your install VS Code and open VS Code terminal or any terminal that you have.
+1. Open your installed VS Code and open VS Code terminal or any terminal that you have.
 2. Change to the directory (cd) which will contain the project.

    ```console